metalinked/laravel-defender/README.md

 ---

 _You can extend or export logs as needed for further analysis.
-A web dashboard is planned for future releases._
+A web dashboard is planned for future releases via SaaS integration._

 ---